kaiban-ai/kaibanjs-docs/docs/how-to/04-Implementing RAG with AgenticJS.md

 ---
-title: Implementing RAG with AgenticJS
+title: Implementing RAG with KaibanJS
 description: Learn how to enhance your AI agents with Retrieval Augmented Generation.
 ---